katherinechen912/CV/index.md

 `2016`
 __DePaul University, College of Computing and Digital Media__
-> - Compiled a database from 95+ articles, revealing diversity's influence on revenue and global studio strategies.
+> **Compiled** a database from 95+ articles, revealing diversity's influence on revenue and global studio strategies.

 > **Authored** ten reports on global film adaptations, underscoring distribution trends and audience shifts.